Shubhamsharma585/DPWorld-GreddiitAssignment/README.md

 ## Motto
 To build the software from scratch within three days and try to finish all major functionality without bugs.
 I learned a lot within these three days and feeling good for that.

+## How To Use
+Step1.
+Go to folder database and use npm i to install dependencies and after that use command npm start and it will run server on localhost:5000.
+Step2.
+Go to folder frontend and use npm i to install dependencies and after that use command npm start and it will run server on localhost:3000.

 ## Demo
 Link-